ExpressLRS/Docs/docs/software/mavlink.md

 1. On your PC or other GCS device, open your GCS software (e.g. Mission Planner) and set the connection type to `UDP`.
 Click connect, and use the default UDP port of `14550`.
 The GCS should successfully connect to the craft and start downloading params.

+!!! danger "Attention!"
+    DO NOT manually put the TX Backpack into wifi mode via `WiFi Connectivity -> Enable Backpack WiFi`.
+It's not in the steps above for a reason.
+    When you set `Telemetry` into `WiFi` mode, the backpack automatically starts its WiFi mode, and so, there's no need to manually kick it into WiFi mode.

 ## Implementation Details

 ### RC Interleaving